 - Garnish: green onions and slivered orange peel

-- In a large frying pan, combine brother, grated orange peel, orange juice, wine, apricots, dried cranberries, orange juice and cranberry juice.
+- In a large frying pan, combine broth, grated orange peel, orange juice, wine, apricots, dried cranberries, and cranberry juice.
 Add the chicken to this mixture, cover and bring to a boil.
 Reduce heat to simmer until the thickest part (the middle usually) of the chicken is no longer pink.
 (15-20 minutes).
 Transfer chicken to a platter and cover to keep warm.

 - Bring the liquid in the pan back to a boil, uncovered so you can let it reduce down to about 1 cup.
 (About 3 minutes).
 Next stir in the cornstarch mixture and whisk until thickened.
 (Season to taste with salt and pepper if desired).

 - Spoon some of the sauce over the chicken and pour remaining sauce into a bowl.
 Garnish with green onions and slivered orange peel if desired.

 - I like to serve this chicken with couscous or rice and a veggie - like asparagus or broccoli!